-"Bribing and corruption: Exist or do not exist".
+"Bribery and corruption: Exist or do not exist".

-Answers are given on a 1 - 6 scale which is then converted to a 0 - 10 scale where 0 is the highest level of perceived corruption and 10 is the lowest. https://www.imd.org/uupload/imd.website/wcc/Survey\Explanation.pdf
+Answers are given on a 1 to 6 scale which is then converted to a 0 to 10 scale where 0 is the highest level of perceived corruption and 10 is the lowest.

-61 countries/territories around the world were scored in 2016.
+63 countries/territories around the world were scored in 2020.

-The IMD World Competitiveness Yearbook has been published annually since 1989.
+The IMD WCY has been published annually since 1989.
+The data was collected from February to April 2020.

-The 2016 data were published in May 2016.

-Data is available to customers of IMD World Competitiveness Yearbook, package or online services.
+Data is available to customers of IMD WCY, package of online services at https://worldcompetitiveness.imd.org/

-https://worldcompetitiveness.imd.org/

-8. Political and Economic Risk Consultancy 2016
+8. Political and Economic Risk Consultancy 2020 Code: PERC

-Code: PERC